Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-maybe make corridors one longer and make all template corners +1 tile fix the minimap to work with procgen check advantage for needed situations: initiative spawnsystem should be reworked: only spawn enemies when entering a corridor if a room already has enemies when the player enters corridor check the room if it matches the needed monster weight/amount if no then destroy all and do the enemy spawn again
+maybe make corridors one longer and make all template corners +1 tile fix the minimap to work with procgen check advantage for needed situations: initiative only spawn enemies when entering a corridor - DONE handle end of combat: check for end of combat destory enemy objects turn back the light and the boxcolliders clear the interactable tile's isEmpty delete the queue from the FightUIManager and reset the arrow handle enemy snap to tile <- add INITCOMBAT Phase
 ||UNIT TESTS

 ~third week of october